Associate Professor, Marketing Department, W. P. Carey School of Business, 2010-present.

 Ph.D., Economics, The Wharton School, University of Pennsylvania, 2001;

-Physician organizations; physician incentives and learning; prescription drugs and medical devices; hospital competition under managed care.
+Consumer decision making; physician incentives and learning; prescription drugs and medical devices; health care providers; health insurance markets.

 Andrew Epstein, Jonathan Ketcham, Saif Rathore and Peter Groeneveld.
 2012.
 “Variations in Access to Innovation by Payer: The Case of Drug-Eluting Stents.”
 Medical Care, 50(1): 1-9.

 Andrew Epstein, Jonathan Ketcham, and Sean Nicholson.
 2010.
 “Specialization and Matching in Professional Firms.”
 RAND Journal of Economics, 41(4): 812–835.

 Saif Rathore, Jonathan Ketcham, G. Caleb Alexander, and Andrew Epstein.
 2009.
 “Influence of Patient Race on Physician Prescribing Decisions: A Randomized On-line Experiment.”
 Journal of General Internal Medicine, 24(11): 1183-91.

 Jonathan Ketcham, Karen Lutfey, Eric Gerstenberger, Carol Link and John McKinlay.
 2009.
 “Physician Clinical Information Technology and Health Care Disparities.”
 Medical Care Research and Review, 66(6): 658-681.

 Jonathan Ketcham and Kosali Simon.
 2008.
 “Medicare Part D's Effects on Elderly Drug Costs and Utilization.”
 American Journal of Managed Care, 14(11): SP14-22.
 Previously NBER working paper #14326.